'I Asked Apple for All My Data. Here's What Was Sent Back' - Slashdot

 You can thank the fact that iAds failed miserably (because Facebook and Google already locked-down the ad sector) or they'd have even more information on you, given the lock-in/walled-garden approach they have.

-You are putting the cart before the horse (Score:2)
+You are putting the cart before the horse (Score:5, Insightful)

 You can thank the fact that iAds failed miserably (because Facebook and Google already locked-down the ad sector)